 Advertising and promotional labeling must not be false or misleading.
 Accordingly, all Pfizer promotional materials must accurately and truthfully present all material information, which includes the product's important risk and safety information.
-Materials are false and misleading when they make a claim that is not supported by appropriate data or that is not consistent with the product label.
+Materials are false and misleading when they make a claim that is not supported by scientifically appropriate and statistically sound data or that is not consistent with the product label.